What happens to my director’s loan account (DLA) if I close and liquidate my insolvent company?

-An overdrawn directors loan account is treated as an asset to the company and a director is expected to repay the loan.
-If the director isn’t able to repay the overdrawn DLA, an insolvency practitioner can explore alternative routes with the director. - DLA in credit
+DLA in debit An overdrawn director’s loan account is treated as an asset to the company and a director is expected to repay the loan.
+If the director isn’t able to repay the overdrawn DLA, an insolvency practitioner can explore alternative routes with the director.

 As director, you will be personally responsible for repaying an overdrawn account, as it is considered an asset to the company and is unlikely to be written off or discharged through liquidation.